+ENROLLED BILL

+(d) When a complaint is filed, the commissioner may issue statements or respond to inquiries to confirm that a complaint has been filed, to identify against whom it has been filed, and to describe the procedural aspects and status of the case.

+(2) (a) If the commissioner determines that the complaint states a potential violation of this part, the commissioner shall hold an informal contested case hearing on the complaint as provided in Title 2, chapter 4, part 6.
+However, if the issues presented in a complaint have been addressed and decided in a prior decision and the commissioner determines that no additional factual development is necessary, the commissioner may issue a summary decision without holding an informal contested case hearing on the complaint.

-- (b) Except as provided in 2-3-203, an informal contested case proceeding must be open to the public.
-Except as provided in Title 2, chapter 6, part 10, documents submitted to the commissioner for the informal contested case proceeding are presumed to be public information. - (c) The commissioner shall issue a decision based on the record established before the commissioner.
-The decision issued after a hearing is public information open to inspection. - (3) (a) Except as provided in subsection (3)(b), if the commissioner determines that a violation of this part has occurred, the commissioner may impose an administrative penalty of not less than \$50 or more than \$1,000. - (b) If the commissioner determines that a violation of 2-2-121(4)(b) has occurred, the commissioner may impose an administrative penalty of not less than \$500 or more than \$10,000. - (c) If the violation was committed by a state employee, the commissioner may also recommend that the employing state agency discipline the employee.
-The employing entity of a state employee may take disciplinary action against an employee for a violation of this part, regardless of whether the commissioner makes a recommendation for discipline. - (d) The commissioner may assess the costs of the proceeding against the person bringing the charges if the commissioner determines that a violation did not occur or against the officer or employee if the commissioner determines that a violation did occur. - (4) A party may seek judicial review of the commissioner's decision, as provided in Title 2, chapter 4, part 7, after a hearing, a dismissal, or a summary decision issued pursuant to this section. - (5) The commissioner may adopt rules to carry out the responsibilities and duties assigned by this part."
+(b) Except as provided in 2-3-203, an informal contested case proceeding must be open to the public.
+Except as provided in Title 2, chapter 6, part 10, documents submitted to the commissioner for the informal contested case proceeding are presumed to be public information.

+(c) The commissioner shall issue a decision based on the record established before the commissioner.
+The decision issued after a hearing is public information open to inspection.

+(3) (a) Except as provided in subsection (3)(b), if the commissioner determines that a violation of this part has occurred, the commissioner may impose an administrative penalty of not less than \$50 or more than \$1,000.

+(b) If the commissioner determines that a violation of 2-2-121(4)(b) has occurred, the commissioner may impose an administrative penalty of not less than \$500 or more than \$10,000.

+(c) If the violation was committed by a state employee, the commissioner may also recommend that the employing state agency discipline the employee.
+The employing entity of a state employee may take disciplinary action against an employee for a violation of this part, regardless of whether the commissioner makes a recommendation for discipline.

+(d) The commissioner may assess the costs of the proceeding against the person bringing the charges if the commissioner determines that a violation did not occur or against the officer or employee if the commissioner determines that a violation did occur.

+(4) A party may seek judicial review of the commissioner's decision, as provided in Title 2, chapter

+Legislative Services

+ENROLLED BILL

+4, part 7, after a hearing, a dismissal, or a summary decision issued pursuant to this section.

+(5) The commissioner may adopt rules to carry out the responsibilities and duties assigned by this part."

 "2-2-144.
 Enforcement for local government.
-(1) Except as provided in subsections (5) and (6), a person alleging a violation of this part by a local government officer er, local government employee, member of a local government quasi-judicial board or commission, or member of a local government board, commission, or committee with rulemaking authority shall notify the county attorney of the county where the local government is located.
+(1) Except as provided in subsections (5) and (6), a person alleging a violation of this part by a local government officer or local government employee shall notify the county attorney of the county where the local government is located.
 The county attorney shall request from the complainant or the person who is the subject of the complaint any information necessary to make a determination concerning the validity of the complaint.